 Addiction is a major health problem, both mentally and physically.
-In fact, it is probably one of the most complicated illnesses to deal with because it is has to be dealt with on both a physical and psychological level.
+In fact, it is probably one of the most complicated illnesses to manage because it is has to be dealt with on both a physical and psychological level.
 Approximately one in eight adults struggle with drug and alcohol addiction at the same time and many are also struggling with a mental health disorder as well.
+American drug addiction statistics show that substance dependence is also becoming more prevalent among teenagers and children in the United States.

 What is Addiction?